Junho12267/Final-Project-GEOL0069/README.md

 ### Methodology
 **Part 1**
-1. Eddy data around the world ocean is acquired using Mesoscale Trajectory Eddy Atlas
+1. Eddy data around the world ocean is acquired using **Mesoscale Trajectory Eddy Atlas** ( Has Eddy data around the world from 1993 to 2022)
 2. The eddy from Western Antartica is selected as it has relatively little ice sheet
 3. 500Km buffer zone is selected from the eddy to filter out along track data that doesn't pass through near the eddy.
 4. Altimetry data from Sentinel 3 is acquired from the Copernicus data space system and it is plotted to make sure that it passes through the buffer zone